 5. The credible witness does not have a financial interest and is not named in the document signed.

-Note: The single credible witness must sign the notary public's journal or the notary public must indicate in his or her journal the type of identifying document, the identifying number of the document, and the date of issuance or expiration of the document presented by the witness to establish the identity of the witness.
+Note: The single credible witness must sign the notary public's journal or the notary public must indicate in his or her journal the type of identifying document, the governmental agency issuing the document, the identifying number of the document, and the date of issuance or expiration of the document presented by the witness to establish the identity of the witness.
 (Government Code section 8206(a)(2)(D))